Chery: Stake restructuring and IPO

-In January 2025, to meet the IPO requirements for Chery, Chery Holding Group, the majority shareholder of Chery Automobile, completed a "shareholder downchain restructuring," distributing its 42.32% equity stake proportionally to its shareholders.
+In January 2025, to meet the IPO requirements for Chery, Chery Holding Group, the majority shareholder of Chery Automobile, completed a "shareholder downchain restructuring", distributing its 42.32% equity stake proportionally to its shareholders.
 Following this restructuring, the three major shareholders—Wuhu Investment Holding (Wuhu SASAC), Luxshare Precision, and Ruichuang (an employee stock ownership company)—now hold 21.17%, 16.83%, and 11.51% of Chery's equity, respectively.
 Among Chery's other shareholders, Anhui Credit Guarantee (9.97%) and Anhui Investment Holding (5.2%) are both state-owned entities under Anhui provincial government, while CATL (3.15%) and Gotion High-tech (1.66%) are strategic partners from the industry chain.

 On 25 September 2025, Chery raised about US$1.2 billion in its Hong Kong IPO at HK$30.75 per share, valuing the company at nearly US$23 billion, with the stock rising over 11% on debut and marking it as one of Hong Kong's largest IPOs of the year.

 Following the IPO of Chery Automobile, Chery Holding no longer holds shares in Chery Automobile.
-Chery Holding currently only retains the commercial vehicle business (Karry) and has no capital ties with Chery Automobile, effectively completing a spin-off.
+Chery Holding currently only retains the commercial vehicle business and has no capital ties with Chery Automobile, effectively completing a spin-off.